ottstreamscore/ottstreamscore/README.md

 ## What It Does

-Many IPTV playlists contain duplicate channels — multiple streams for the same channel.
+Many IPTV playlists contain duplicate channels – multiple streams for the same channel.
 Instead of randomly picking one or manually testing each, OTT Stream Score:

 - **Monitors** all your LIVE streams 24/7
 - **Tracks** reliability, resolution, FPS, and quality metrics
 - **Ranks** duplicate feeds so you always know which is best
 - **Reports** stream health and historical performance
-- **Audits** entire groups to identify better feed alternatives across categories
+- **Audits** entire channel groups to identify better feed alternatives across categories
+- **Manages** user access with secure authentication and account controls

 **Perfect for:**
 - IPTV resellers managing a custom playlist through an editor